nguyenhoangtrungg/Coliee_2023_task12/README.md

 ### 🆕 Elasticsearch

-Start Elasticsearch on your machine
+Start Elasticsearch on your machine.

 After that fill your account and password in parameters of function login and information of index in parameters of function indexing, input_link is link of input after preprocessing, link_folder_out is link of result in file `runelasticsearch.py`.

 This is a example: